 Understanding public holiday wages

-Holiday wages are governed by various laws and employment standards, such as the National Employment Standards (NES) and Enterprise Agreements.
-The public holiday wage also depends on the relevant Modern Award or Territory Award.
+Holiday wages are a part of Australiaโs employment standards, guided by the National Employment Standards (NES) and Enterprise Agreements.
+What you pay also depends on the relevant Modern Award or Territory Award for your industry.

-Alternatively, full-time and part-time employees who come in for public holidays can agree to get a day (or equivalent time) off on a different day or additional annual leave equivalent to the time worked.
-If they choose the former, the day off must be taken within 4 weeks of the public holiday.
-If not, they should be paid based on the penalty rate instead.
+If you have full-time and part-time staff who work on a public holiday, you can agree to give them a day off on a different day, or extra annual leave thatโs equal to the time they worked.
+If they take the day off, it has to be within four weeks of the public holiday.
+If not, youโll need to pay them the penalty rate instead.

-Remember, employees can decline work on public holidays, especially within reasonable grounds.
-If the public holiday falls on a day they usually work, theyโre entitled to their base pay.
+Keep in mind, employees can say no to working on a public holiday, especially if they have a good reason.
+If the public holiday falls on a day they would normally work, they’re entitled to their base pay even if they donโt work.

 How to calculate public holiday penalty rates